Click link to return to main post on Starts Without Ends.

 *I mount the clamp upside-down, so the horizontal bar that you turn to tighten the clamp is at the top.
 That bar is great for braiding from—especially once there is a loop at the top of your braid.
 You can slide the loop at the top of the braid over the bar, and remove it just as easily.

 I used to just use the bar/ handle of my C-clamp to braid from.
-But now I usually suspend the loops from a simple metal shower curtain ring for the first few cycles of braiding — this makes it easier to spread the loops all the way apart when doing the first tightening moves.
-After braiding the first centimeter or so, I usually remove the braid and place it over the straight bar at the top of my C-clamp (G-clamp), though, because it’s quieter and feels more solid than the wiggly curtain ring.
+But now if I’m using a lot of loops I often suspend the loops from a simple metal shower curtain ring for the first few cycles of braiding — this makes it easier to spread the loops all the way apart when doing the first tightening moves.
+After braiding the first centimeter or so, I usually remove the braid and place it over the straight bar at the top of my C-clamp, though, because it’s quieter and feels more solid than the wiggly curtain ring.

 Using a shower-curtain ring to hold the loops for a divided-braid loop-start with no loose ends.
 Photo by Jean Leader.